brenthompson2/brenthompson2.github.io/_posts/projects/2017-12-11-transy-language-spec.markdown

 permalink: /transy-language-spec
 categories: C++
 excerpt: The Transy Language defined for the Compiler Construction course during the fall of 2017 at Transylvania University
-image: /assets/img/project-images/awesome-checkin/checkin-screensaver.png
+image: /assets/img/project-images/transy-compiler-executor.png
-imageAlt: Ionic Logo
+imageAlt: Console During Use
 ---

 ## The Transy Language